Explain why Sacagawea was a crucial guide for the Lewis and Clark expedition?

 In detail, for those interested!

-His knowledge of languages and cultural aspects.
+His knowledge of medicinal plants and natural resources

 Did you know?